Annabel (Winter novel): Reception

 The novel was a shortlisted nominee for the 2010 Scotiabank Giller Prize, the 2010 Rogers Writers' Trust Fiction Prize and the 2010 Governor General's Awards.
 It held the distinction of being the only novel to make the shortlists of all three awards in 2010.
 In 2011 it was shortlisted for the 2011 Orange Prize for Fiction, and won the Thomas Head Raddall Award.

 In 2014 it was chosen for the Canada Reads competition, where it was championed by actress Sarah Gadon.

 Despite critical acclaim, the book has not been welcomed by intersex organizations.
 Organisation Intersex International Australia described the book as fundamentally flawed and deterministic, based on misconceptions about intersex.

 Adaptations

 The novel was adapted for BBC Radio by Emma Harding and Miranda Davies.

-British pop singer Alison Goldfrapp wrote a song inspired by the novel, also titled "Annabel", on her 2013 album Tales of Us.
+Singer Alison Goldfrapp of pop duo Goldfrapp wrote a song of the same name inspired by the novel, which features on their 2013 album Tales of Us.
 Filmmaker Lisa Gunning, who directed the song's music video, has also optioned feature film rights to the novel.